 MyAgenda is DigitalAgenda’s Q&A with folk working on technology that is for a change.
 This week, Pete Trainor, director of ‘human-focused digital’ agency…

 We are delighted to announce that, in collaboration with Goldsmiths University, we have been included in Adobes new ‘Future of Experience’ report looking at…

-We love to chat, so why not drop us a line and we’ll organise to drink tea and discuss your challenge in more detail.
+We love to chat, so why not drop us a line and we’ll organise to meet and discuss your challenges in more detail.

 Is there a secret to triggering habits in people so that they’ll engage and keep engaging with whatever it is you create?
 Nexus showed us in their fascinating SXSW talk, “Is there a Neurological Recipe for Success?“, they shared some principles that they have distilled over the years from psychology, behavioral, and experimental economics and observations of the human animal – Themselves.Camille Sweeney